pxl-research/tai-mcp-memory/README.md

 Retrieves information from memory using semantic search.

 **Parameters:**

-- `query` (str): The search query to find relevant information
+- `query` (str): The search query to find relevant information.
 - `max_results` (int, optional): Maximum number of results to return.
-Default: 5
+Default: 5.
 - `topic` (str, optional): Optional topic to restrict search to.
-Default: None
+Default: None.
+- `return_type` (str, optional): The type of content to return: 'full_text', 'summary', or 'both'.
+Default: 'full_text'.

 **Returns:**

-- List of matching memory items with content and metadata
+- List of matching memory items with content and metadata (including summary if requested).

 ### `memory_update`

 Updates an existing memory item.

 **Parameters:**

 - `memory_id` (str): ID of the memory item to update
 - `content` (str, optional): New content (if updating content).
 Default: None
 - `topic` (str, optional): New topic (if changing).
 Default: None
 - `tags` (List[str], optional): New tags (if updating).
 Default: None

 **Returns:**

 - Status and updated memory details

 ### `memory_list_topics`